-Grand Canyon Photography: It's [Not] About The Views
+Grand Canyon Landscape Photography: It's [Not] About The Views

 The Grand Canyon is on the bucket list of many landscape photographers and for a reason.
 The change of colors during sunrise or sunset and epic surreal views is what makes the Grand Canyon like candy land for photographers.
 So, of course it's about the views.
 The views from any of the rims of the Grand Canyon are majestic and it's on the UNESCO World Heritage List for a reason.
-But let's be honest: There are too many pictures of the Grand Canyon.
+But let's be honest: There are too many pictures of the Grand Canyon when you look for landscape photography.
 Well... too many of the same pictures anyway.
 That's why I try to do something different whenever I visit a famous landmark or sight.

 South Kaibab Trail to Ooh Aah Point

 But let's talk about the views first.
 The first time I visited the Grand Canyon, I only saw it from the famous viewpoints and while that's already an unforgettable experience, I discovered that a visit to the Grand Canyon is even more memorable when you hike down.
 You don’t even have to do a full day hike all the way down to appreciate a different side of the canyon.
 This time we hiked down the South Kaibab Trail to Ooh Aah Point.
 Probably the best hike if you only have limited time or if you just don't like hiking that much.

 It took us 20 minutes to hike down and 45 to go back up but it's definitely worth it.
 The views from the South Rim are beautiful but you need to go down to understand and appreciate what the Grand Canyon is all about.
 Next time, I hope we can hike even further down to see what's at the bottom.
 Are you going to the Grand Canyon?
 Pin the South Kaibab Trail now!